Chapter 9: Contract costs

 When should an entity recognise a liability for costs to obtain a contract?

-The revenue standard lacks specific guidance on the timing for recognizing a liability for costs to obtain a contract.
-Consequently, management should consult the relevant liability guidance, such as IAS 37, to ascertain whether the entity has incurred a liability.
-Subsequently, the revenue standard should be applied to determine whether the associated costs should be capitalized or expensed.
+The revenue standard does not address the timing for recognising a liability for costs to obtain a contract.
+Management should therefore refer to the applicable liability guidance (for example, IAS 37) to first determine if the entity has incurred a liability and then apply the revenue standard to determine whether the related costs should be capitalised or expensed.

 Only incremental costs should be recognised as assets.
 Incremental costs of obtaining a contract are those costs that the entity would not have incurred if the contract had not been obtained (for example, sales commissions).